1. Cricket Basics

 The batsmen are entrusted the task of scoring runs with the bat.
 Bowlers bowl – hurl the ball to the batsmen by bouncing the ball before them.
 Bowlers, by bowling intelligently, have to try and reduce the runs scored by the batsmen, with the aid of fielders.

-Each innings is divided into overs – an over consists of six consecutive balls delivered by the same bowler.
+Each innings is divided into overs – an over consists of six consecutive deliveries bowled by the same bowler.
 A bowler cannot bowl consecutive overs.
-In one-day cricket, an innings is of 50 consecutive overs and lasts for 210 minutes.
-In Twenty20 cricket, an innings is of 20 overs and lasts 75 minutes.
+In one-day cricket, an innings is of 50 consecutive overs that lasts for 210 minutes (Three and a half hours).
+In Twenty20 cricket, an innings is of 20 overs that lasts 75 minutes (One hour, fifteen minutes).

 The playing field